Safety Study of MGAH22 in HER2-positive Carcinomas

 Patients will be monitored for a minimum of four weeks after administration of the final dose of MGAH22.
 The National Cancer Institute's (NCI's) Common Terminology Criteria for Adverse Events (CTCAE), v.4.0, will be used for grading AEs except as noted within the protocol.
 Study assessments will include AE monitoring, ECG monitoring, PK analysis of serum MGAH22, determination of the serum concentration of soluble MGAH22 and tumor markers, and an assessment of potential anti-MGAH22 antibody [human anti-chimeric antibody (HACA)] response.

 Tumor response assessments using Study Day 43 CT scans will be performed approximately six weeks after the first MGAH22 dose for each patient.
-Patients with evidence of disease regression (partial or complete response by RECIST criteria in patients with measurable disease or stable measurable or evaluable disease with > 25% decline in relevant tumor marker) will be allowed to continue therapy at the same dose, or at a reduced dose if warranted by DLT or significant AE in Cycle 1.
+Patients with evidence of disease regression (partial or complete response or stable disease by RECIST criteria) will be allowed to continue therapy at the same dose, or at a reduced dose if warranted by DLT or significant AE in Cycle 1.
 Subsequent cycles which will begin on Study Day 50 will consist of MGAH22 administration on Study Days 1, 8, and 15 of each 28-day cycle, with tumor evaluation every other cycle.
 Responding patients may receive continued antibody therapy until evidence of progression of disease is documented or the patient experiences DLT.
+Patients who have responded and received at least 3 years of MGAH22 study therapy may continue MGAH22 post-progression, with or without chemotherapy, at the Investigators' discretion.

 Inclusion Criteria: